open-source-labs/Chronos/examples/kubernetes/README.md

 The second image is inside **k8s_node-backend_node-backend-d597768c-6zm5j_default_46da04f8-99c6-4522-9141-6c05f8d5141d_0** container, it may take a while to show up in Docker desktop based on the scraping interval.

-Your microservice health metrics can now be viewed at the given `CHRONOS_URI` or, preferrably, in the Electron.js desktop application.
+Your microservice health metrics can now be viewed at the given `CHRONOS_URI` or, preferrably, in the `Chronos desktop app`.

 ## Teardown the Cluster